VirtusLab/bazel-steward/README.md

 * set `github-personal-token` to your personal token (recommended, your token will be used only for closing/reopening pull requests).
   Required permissions: read and write on pull requests.
 * set `github-token` to your personal token (every operation will be made in your name)
-* create GitHub app and use its token for `github-token` (the best option, requires a bit of setup)
+* create GitHub app and use its token for `github-token` (the best option, but requires a bit of setup)

 Read more about triggering workflows using personal tokens and setting up the GitHub app [here](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#triggering-further-workflow-runs).